Fun Blue Marlin Facts For Kids | Kidadl

 Similar to other billfish, this marlin has light-reflecting cells and pigments on its body which allow it to change color.

 Marlins are a highly migratory species and can cross entire ocean basins by following warm currents like the Gulf Stream in the western Atlantic.
-One blue marlin was tagged in the Western Atlantic Ocean and later found in the Indian ocean.
+One blue marlin was tagged in the Western Atlantic Ocean and later found in the Indian Ocean.

-The scientists have debated with fishermen about the usage of the marlin's spear-shaped upper jaw in feeding.
+Scientists have debated with fishermen about the usage of the marlin's spear-shaped upper jaw in feeding.

 Marlins have been featured in articles by Ernest Hemingway and Zane Grey, where they talk about their fishing experience.
 It has also been featured in Hemingway's book, 'The Old Man And The Sea'.